 DMG, short for dimethylglycine, is a nutritional supplement that can provide wonderful positive benefits to humans and animals.
 Our bodies use DMG every day, even though we don't know it.
-We produce DMG in small amounts, and it affects nearly every metabolic pathway within each cell of the body.
+Humans and animals produce DMG in small amounts, and it affects nearly every metabolic pathway within each cell of the body.
+At the end of this paper, I will include the more technical, scientific information for those intrepid individuals who wish to learn more.

 It improves the immune response by increasing resistance to disease and infection.